tlatsas/tlatsas.github.io/_posts/2010-12-07-weechat-howto.markdown

 irc.server.freenode.username
 {% endhighlight %}

-As you can see freenode is already in the configuration by default <em>(irc.server.freenode.addresses  = "chat.freenode.net/6667")</em>.
+As you can see freenode is already in the configuration by default _(irc.server.freenode.addresses  = "chat.freenode.net/6667")_.
 If you need to add another server use e.g.:
 {% highlight text %}/server add oftc irc.oftc.net/6667{% endhighlight %}

 Now, all we need to do is set the rest of the values for the freenode server.
-To get help for a particular option -including the list of expected values- type e.g. :
+To get help for a particular option -including the list of expected values- type e.g.:
 {% highlight text %}/help irc.server.freenode.autoconnect{% endhighlight %}

 So, we want to connect to freenode by default and reconnect automatically in case of connection problems: